Availity/sdk-js/docusaurus/docs/api/getting-started.md

 ##### `config.sessionBust`

-Default `true`.
+Default `false`.
 Attempts to read a value in local storage that is generated at login.
 This forces the browser to bust the cache when a new session has started.
 If the local storage value is not found, uses the `pageBust` value.

 ##### `config.polling`

 Default `true`.
-If true and rest services return `202` statuc code, `AvApi` will attempt to poll on predefined internvals until the retries are exhausted or the api returns non `202` response.
+If true and rest services return a `202` status code, `AvApi` will attempt to poll on predefined intervals until the retries are exhausted or the api returns a non-`202` response.

 ##### `config.pollingIntervals`